solidi/writing/writing-ideas.md

     1. More prose, and less crispness
     1. Reviews are about value, not about averting disaster (it's happens regardless)
     1. Owning the pull request nudges
-1. What is a Software Engineer in Test Anyway?
-    1. Add QAE (Quailty Assurance Engineer) from [dropbox's career framework](https://dropbox.github.io/dbx-career-framework/)
 1. The One About Blogging
     1. Add url of the original post to the diagram
 1. In Software, When an Engineer Leaves the Team